Turn up the AC because here comes the heatwave!

 A good strategy for keeping your batteries fresh is to create a digital reminder that alerts you when it’s time to replace them – one in January and another in June.
 This is something you can easily do with Google Calendar and other free scheduling tools.

-After you’ve replaced the batteries, it’s important to test the detector to make sure it’s working properly.
+After you’ve replaced the batteries, it’s important to test the alarm to make sure it’s working properly.
 To do this, simply hold the test button.
 It might take a few seconds, but a loud, ear-piercing alarm should sound.

-If the sound is weak or nonexistent, the batteries might have lost their punch from sitting on a shelf too long – or your smoke detector could be broken!
+If the sound is weak or nonexistent, the batteries might have lost their punch from sitting on a shelf too long – or your smoke alarm could be broken!
 Double-check by using a different set of batteries and testing the alarm again.

 Summer Home Maintenance Tip #3: Clean Your Outdoor BBQ